-The Parkland High-School Students Are the New Faces of Gun Reform
+The Stoneman Douglas Students Are the New Faces of Gun Reform

-In many ways, the horrific shooting at Marjory Stoneman Douglas High School in Parkland, Florida last week has followed the same soul-deadening script that Americans have been forced to memorize by heart over the last two decades.
+In many ways, the horrific shooting at Marjory Stoneman Douglas High School in Parkland, Florida, last week has followed the same soul-deadening script that Americans have been forced to memorize by heart over the last two decades.
 A young man with bright-red warning flags in his past legally purchased a weapon of war and used it to massacre civilians, in this case 14 students and three staff members.
 The nation recoiled, again, in horror.
 Republican lawmakers offered mealy-mouthed condolences while promising precisely nothing to prevent the next tragedy; liberals alternated between impotent rage and unhelpful fatalism.
 Rinse, repeat.

 But there has been one significant deviation to the story this time around: the survivors.